 There are many mental health challenges associated with the impact that COVID-19 is having on AU and the world.
-Given the need for social distancing, the dispersal of our campus community for online learning, and state regulations governing mental health services, we have moved to a telemental health (TMH) model, which we believe puts us in the best position to support our community at this time.
+Given the need for social distancing, the dispersal of our campus community for online learning, and state regulations governing mental health services, we have moved to a hybrid model of functioning, which we believe puts us in the best position to support our community at this time.

 For additional questions about AU's response to COVID-19 (including academics and campus support services), visit the community FAQ.

 Yes, the Counseling Center is open.
-We will be offering our services virtually.
+We will be offering our services both in-person and virtually.

 The Counseling Center is open during the academic year on Monday and Thursday: 9 AM-6 PM and Tuesday, Wednesday and Friday: 9 AM- 5 PM.
-At present, these hours are virtual.
+Starting August 16, 2021 we will be providing both in-person and virtual services.

-For students physically located in DC, MD, and VA.
-Initial Consultation appointments can be scheduled either by calling our main number, 202-885-3500.
+For students physically located in DC an Initial Consultation appointments can be scheduled by calling our main number, 202-885-3500.

-During this appointment, students will meet (virtually) with a clinician to determine a collaborative plan of care.
+During this appointment, students will meet (virtually or in-person) with a clinician to determine a collaborative plan of care.
 Please refer to our webpage for more details on scheduling initial appointments online.

-Due to applicable licensure laws, the AU Counseling Center is only able to provide the full scope of our current clinical services (e.g., Urgent Care, Initial Consultation assessments, ongoing counseling) to students who are physically located in the District of Columbia, Maryland, and Virginia.
+Starting August 16, 20201, the AU Counseling Center will only be able to provide the full scope of our current clinical services (e.g. Initial Consultation assessments, ongoing individual therapy, group counseling) to students who are physically located in the District of Columbia.
 We recognize this is a challenge in current circumstances; please read on to find out what we are able to provide to support students in a wide range of circumstances.

-If you are physically in DC, MD and VA: AU students in Washington, DC, Maryland Virginia can access all current clinical services.
+If you are physically in DC: AU students in Washington, DC can access all current clinical services.

-Students Outside of DC, MD, and VA: All students, wherever you are located, can use Virtual Urgent Care Drop-In services for help with referral resources.
+Students Outside of DC: All students, wherever you are located, can contact the Counseling Center to help with referral resources.
 We will support you in finding a provider in your current location.
-You have access to AUCC Protocall services if experiencing a crisis and need to speak with a clinician.
+You have access to AUCC Protocall services if experiencing a crisis and need to speak with a clinician or if you need assistance in finding a community provider.

 Please contact the main Counseling Center number (202-885-3500) and speak with a clinician on the telephone.